beaverbuilder/documentation/beaver-builder/integrations/font-awesome.md

 ---
 id: font-awesome
-title: Font Awesome Pro
+title: Font Awesome
-sidebar_label: Font Awesome Pro
+sidebar_label: Font Awesome
 ---

 The official Font Awesome WordPress plugin seamlessly integrates with Beaver Builder.
-Once activated on your website, the icon library in Beaver Builder modules gets automatically updated with the icons included in your kit.
-This approach also offers an excellent means of including the most up-to-date Font Awesome version into Beaver Builder.
+This integration enables you to utilize the latest Font Awesome version within Beaver Builder, gain access to Font Awesome Pro Kits, and leverage DuoTone icons in your Beaver Builder layouts.

 ## Getting Started

+To get started using the [Font Awesome WordPress plugin](https://wordpress.org/plugins/font-awesome/) with Beaver Builder, install and activate the plugin on your website.

+## Font Awesome Free

+To utilize the most up-to-date free version of Font Awesome with Beaver Builder:

+1. Install and activate the [Font Awesome WordPress plugin](https://wordpress.org/plugins/font-awesome/).
+2. Navigate to the Font Awesome plugin's settings page within your WordPress admin dashboard **(Settings > Font Awesome)**.
+3. On the settings page, make the following configurations:

+   * **Use CDN**.
+   * Under Icons, select **Free**.
+   * For Technology, choose **Web Font**.
+   * For version, select **Latest**.

+4. Save Changes.

+## Font Awesome Pro

+To utilize the most up-to-date Font Awesome Pro version with Beaver Builder:

 1. Install and activate the [Font Awesome WordPress plugin](https://wordpress.org/plugins/font-awesome/).
 2. Log into your [Font Awesome account](https://fontawesome.com/account) and create a kit.

    :::caution

    While setting up your Kit, ensure that it is configured for **Webfont** usage rather than SVG.

    :::

 3. Copy your [API token](https://fontawesome.com/account#api-tokens) and paste into **WordPress Admin Dashboard > Settings > Font Awesome > API Token**.